alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
   - [ ] string enum possible values are: "single", "multi"
-  - If a Sender operates in the multi-Flows mode it MUST set the `parameter_sets_flow_mode` property to "multi".
-Othersise it MAY omit or set the `parameter_sets_flow_mode` property to "single".
-If unspecified the default value is "single".
+  - If a Sender operates in the single-Flow mode it MUST set the `parameter_sets_flow_mode` property to "single".
+Othersise it MAY omit or set the `parameter_sets_flow_mode` property to "multi".
+If unspecified the default value is "multi".
+See the description of the modes at the "IS-04 Receivers" section.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   - [ ] string enum possible values are: "in-band", "out-of-band", "in-and-out-of-band"
-  - If a Sender operates with in-band parameter sets it MUST set the `parameter_sets_transport_mode` property to either "in-band" or "in-and-out-of-band".
-Otherwise it MAY omit or set the `parameter_sets_transport_mode` property to "out-of-band".
-If unspecified the default value is "out-of-band".
+  - If a Sender operates with out-of-band parameter sets it MUST set the `parameter_sets_transport_mode` property to either "out-of-band" or "in-and-out-of-band".
+Otherwise it MAY omit or set the `parameter_sets_transport_mode` property to "in-band".
+If unspecified the default value is "in-band".
+See the description of the modes at the "IS-04 Receivers" section.

 The H.264 encoder of a Sender MUST produces an H.264 bitstream that is compliant with the `profile-level-id` explicitely or implicitely declared in the stream's associated SDP transport file.

 - [ ] The H.265 encoder of a Sender MUST produces an H.265 bitstream that is compliant with the `profile-id`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file.

+#### Parent Flows

+Flow resources can be associated with many Senders and many other Flows at the same time.
+A Flow resource may be the parent of many another Flow resources.
+A Sender associated with the child Flow of some parents H.264 Flows is assumed as having `parameter_sets_flow_mode` set to "multi" and `parameter_sets_transport_mode` set to "in-band" for all the parents H.264 bistreams flowing through the Sender.

 ## H.264 IS-04 Receivers